jazzband/django-debug-toolbar/docs/tips.rst

 The toolbar isn't displayed!
 ----------------------------

-The Debug Toolbar will only display itself if the mimetype of the response is either ``text/html`` or ``application/xhtml+xml`` and contains a closing ``</body>`` tag.
+The Debug Toolbar will only display when ``DEBUG = True`` in your project's settings.
+It will also only display if the mimetype of the response is either ``text/html`` or ``application/xhtml+xml`` and contains a closing ``</body>`` tag.